Wisbech Grammar School: Modern history

-The 1902 Education Act also made it a legal requirement for the County Council to provide an equal educational opportunity for girls.
+The Education Act 1902 also made it a legal requirement for the county council to provide an equal educational opportunity for girls.
 A conference was held in October 1903 to discuss the founding of a girls' school, and by January 1905 Wisbech High School for Girls was established in Harecroft House on the North Brink.
 The house had been donated on a long-term lease for the purpose by Baron Peckover's family.
 Harecroft House had been built in 1844 by Algernon Peckover, and his descendants lived in the house until the death of Susannah Peckover in 1903, after which it was left vacant.
 The first headmistress was Beatrice Sparks, who was the first woman to complete the Oxford Tripos in mathematics.
 New schoolrooms were added to the High School in 1906, 1913, 1922 and 1936, when a mixed-use gymnasium and hall was constructed.
 This hall was, until recently, used as the school dining room and is now the school's library.
 Originally, the High School was able to take boarders, which continued until after World War II.

 The boys' school continued to grow throughout the 20th century.
 160 former pupils fought in World War I, of whom eleven were decorated and nine "mentioned in dispatches".
 Nineteen former pupils were killed in action.
 During World War II, 272 boys and 26 staff from the Stationers' Company's School in London were evacuated to Wisbech, where they were billeted with local families and shared premises with the Grammar School for teaching.

-From 1936 to 1959, the Chairman of the governors of the boys' school was the local Liberal politician Alderman John W. Payne J.P., who was also, concurrently, Chairman of the Isle of Ely County Council Education Committee.
+From 1936 to 1959, the chairman of the governors of the boys' school was the local Liberal politician Alderman John W. Payne J.P., who was also, concurrently, Chairman of the Isle of Ely County Council Education Committee.
 The school came under Cambridgeshire and Isle of Ely LEA when the two councils merged in 1965.

 Both the Grammar School and High School co-existed as voluntary aided schools until 1970 when they merged to become co-educational, with the Grammar School moving into the North Brink High School site under headmaster Dr. D.S.
 Anderson.
 Relations between the schools had always been close; the amalgamation had been planned for some time, and a number of new laboratories and classrooms had already been under construction on the North Brink site before the two schools merged.
 The school magazine Riverline was first published in 1971.

 The school came under Cambridgeshire County Council LEA when the councils merged in 1974.